Stuart Fairchild Player Props: Reds vs. Astros

-The Cincinnati Reds, including Stuart Fairchild and his .545 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter J.P.
-France and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.
+Stuart Fairchild -- with a slugging percentage of .545 in his past 10 games, including four extra-base hits -- will be in action for the Cincinnati Reds against the Houston Astros, with Ronel Blanco on the mound, on June 18 at 2:10 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Royals.
+In his previous game, he hit a home run while going 1-for-3 against the Royals.

 Stuart Fairchild Game Info & Props vs. the Astros